Feature-Based Diversity Optimization for Problem Instance Classification: Range of Feature Values

 Figure~\ref{fig:feature-range} (left) presents the variation of the mean distance of the distances between points and the centroid feature (\emph{centroid\_mean\_distance\_to\_centroid}) for hard and easy instances of the three considered sizes $25$, $50$ and $100$.
-Each set consists of 100 instances generated by independent runs~\cite{AMAI/Mersmann2013}.
-As shown in Figure~\ref{fig:feature-range} (left) the hard instances have higher feature values than for easy instances for all instance sizes.
-For example, for instance size 100 and for the hard instances the median value (indicated by the red line) is $0.4157$ while its only $0.0.4032$ for the easy instances.
+Each set consists of 100 instances generated by independent runs~\citep{AMAI/Mersmann2013}.
+As shown in Figure~\ref{fig:feature-range} (left), the feature values of easy and hard instances are in different ranges.
+For example, for the hard instances of size $100$ the median value (indicated by the red line) is $0.4157$ while it is only $0.4032$ for the easy instances.
 The respective range of the feature value is $0.0577$ for the hard instances and $0.0645$ for the easy instances.
 For the instances generated by diversity optimization (easy and hard instances are indicated by e (b) and h (b) respectively), there is a difference in the median feature values for the hard and easy instances similar to the instances generated by the conventional approach.
 Additionally, the range of the feature values for both the hard and easy instances has significantly increased.
 For example, for the instance size $100$, the median value for easy instances is $0.4028$ and the range is $0.2382$.
 For the hard instances of the same size, the median is $0.04157$ while the range is $0.1917$ (see Figure~\ref{fig:feature-range} (left)).